syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ### SymbolType

 The [`SymbolType`] is used to display the outlier point that lie either below the lower whisker or above the upper whisker line.
 The available symbols are Cross, Diamond, Ellipse, Hexagon, InvertedTriangle, Pentagon, Plus, Rectangle and Triangle.
-By default[`SymbolType`] value is [`Ellipse`].
+By default,[`SymbolType`] value is [`Ellipse`].

 The following code shows how to set the [`SymbolType`] value as [`Cross`].